 If you prefer to take the teens out to get pampered, call the spa in advance and check if you can bring decorations such as balloons and a cake with you for the girls to enjoy.

 If you have an active teen who loves the outdoors, a hiking party is a must.
 Invite between five and seven children along with you for a day of hiking in the local state park or a nature trail.
 You can request that those invited wear appropriate clothing and a pair of hiking shoes or boots.
 Bring along sunscreen, bug spray, first aid kit, cell phone and a large picnic lunch for celebrating.
 Do not forget a camera to capture the fun.
+Because you won't want to carry a lot with you, play games that don't require any items such as I-spy or Truth or Dare.

 Before planning a pool party bash, check with your teenager first.
 Both boys and girls can feel shy about their bodies at this age, so make sure it is something he/she would want to do.
 If you do not have a pool in your backyard, most community pools and country clubs offer their facilities for a small fee.